DEGAorg/injective-contracts/README.md

 Once you have generated a web based report, you can update it by running `cargo make unit-cov-html-update`.

 ### Integration Test Interface Coverage

+Integration test coverage is shown at the end of the `cargo make int-test` command.

 The interface coverage checks against the full set of read-only query and writable transaction execute messages by checking the code coverage of the functions defined in the `./test-tool/src/helpers` directory, which wrap around